jwallaceni/enum/README.md

 ### ./awsiteratebuckets.sh [filename] (optional > [output file])

-Search for the AmazonS3 string in the header paramater in a file/list of domains or subdomains
+Search for the AmazonS3 string in the header paramaters in a file/list of domains or subdomains

 ### ./hunter.sh "[search term]" (optional > [output file])